 \section{Experiments with Smaller Input Sets}

 \Cref{tab:parametersOverview10k} gives the overview table from \cref{tab:parametersOverview} with a smaller input set of just 10\,000 keys.
 This can help to get a feeling for the lower order terms involved in the space consumption and construction time.
 Additionally, it gives details on the query performance when the entire data structure fits into the cache.
+This is also illustrated by all approaches causing only 0--0.2 L1 cache misses on average, except for PHOBIC, which has higher constant space overhead.
 For most competitors, the space consumption stays almost the same.
 The only exception is PHOBIC \cite{hermann2024phobic}, which needs significantly more space.
 This is caused by its interleaved coding of seeds, which stores a dedicated encoder for each bucket in all partitions.
 Using just about 4 partitions with the small input set then has considerable space overhead.
 This can be avoided by selecting a different encoding.
 Even if the entire data structure fits into the cache, PtrHash \cite{grootkoerkamp2025ptrhash} keeps by far the fastest queries.